 5. Apply Time Freeze eye serum or Dark circle eye serum about 15 minutes before turning in for the night.
 This gives them a chance to work, rather than merely rubbing off on the pillowcase.

-Treatment and prevention for sleep deprevated skin around your eyes.
+DermExcel™ TREATMENT and prevention for sleep-deprived skin around THE eyes

 TIME FREEZE EYE SERUM